achetronic/homelab-ops/README.md

 * Internal domains assigned to Kubernetes
   * Ingress Controller `*.tools.internal.place`

-* Firewall rules: forward Wireguard traffic to Wireguard server
+* Firewall rules

 * More things in the future.
-Some of them are already configured (ie: BGP to point k8s LBs to the right machines) but provider currently in use is not supporting them yet.

-This could change in the future as it depends on the evolution of this [OPNsense Terraform provider]:
+For this management I use this [OPNsense Terraform provider]:

 You can inspect the code [here](infrastructure/terraform/opnsense)